zigbeer/zigbee-shepherd/README.md

 <a name="EVT_permit"></a>
 ### Event: 'permitJoining'
 Listener: `function (joinTimeLeft) {}`
 Fired when the Server is allowing for devices to join the network, where `joinTimeLeft` is number of seconds left to allow devices to join the network.
-This event will be triggered at each tick of countdown.
+This event will be triggered at each tick of countdown (per second).

 *************************************************